KathrynBrusewitz/notes/info445-midterm.md

   - 99.9% = 8.7 hours of downtime/year
 - Tool: Database Snapshots - Quick and efficient; only modified data gets moved

-__11. Describe the differences between the various types of indexes presented during lecture.__

-???

-__12. Discuss the mechanisms employed by database management systems to ensure recoverability for all transactions that may be interrupted during processing.__
+__11. Discuss the mechanisms employed by database management systems to ensure recoverability for all transactions that may be interrupted during processing.__

 Transaction processing links multiple individual operations into a single transaction and ensures that either all operations in a transaction are completed without error, or none of them are.
 If some of the operations are completed but errors occur when the others are attempted, the transaction-processing system "rolls back" ALL of the operations in the transaction (including the successful ones).
 This restores the system to the consistent state that it was in before processing of the transaction began.